 Poor eyesight, cognitive issues, confusion, and forgetfulness can lead to your loved one taking too many pills or forgetting to take their medications entirely.

-To illustrate: a lovely woman in my dad’s senior living community was found sitting on her kitchen floor, staring into space after her worried nephew alerted the staff because he couldn’t get in touch with her.
+To illustrate: a lovely elderly woman in my dad’s senior living community was found sitting on her kitchen floor, staring into space after her worried nephew alerted the staff because he couldn’t get in touch with her.

 She was diabetic and had just been diagnosed with shingles.
 Although she had taken her medications, one type was in a blister pack that reduced by one pill per day, every day for a week (Day 1 she took 5 pills, Day 2 she took 4 pills, etc.).